wp-statistics/wp-statistics/readme.txt

 4. Go to the plugin settings page and configure as required (note this will also include downloading the GeoIP database for the first time).

 == Frequently Asked Questions ==
-= What do I do if the plugin doesn’t work? =
-Disable the plugin, then enable it again.
-You may also want to try removing and reinstalling it as well.
-If it is still not working, please open a new support thread on the [WordPress support forums](https://wordpress.org/support/plugin/wp-statistics).

-= Are All visitors’ locations set to ‘unknown’? =
-Make sure you’ve downloaded the GeoIP database and the GeoIP code is enabled.

-Also, if you are running an internal test site with non-routable IP addresses (like 192.168.x.x or 172.28.x.x or 10.x.x.x), these addresses will be always shown as ‘unknown’.
-You can define a location IP for these IP addresses in the “Country code for private IP addresses” setting.

-= Although GeoIP is enabled, no hits are being counted, why? = The GeoIP code requires two things to function: PHP v5.3 or above, the cURL extension.
-All of these requirements are checked but additional items may be required.
-Check your PHP log files and see if there are any fatal errors listed.

-= How much memory does PHP Statistics require? =
-This depends on how many hits your site gets.
-The data collection code is very light weighted.
-However, the reporting and statistics codes can take a lot of memory to process.
-The more data you collect, the more memory you will need to process it.
-At a bare minimum, a basic WordPress site with WP Statistics should have at least 32 MB of RAM available for a page load.
-Sites with lots of plugins and high traffics should think of increasing their memory significantly (128 to 256 MB is not too much).

-= I’ve enabled IP subnet exclusions and now no visitors are recorded. = Be very careful to set the subnet mask on the subnet list correctly.
-It is very easy to catch too much traffic.
-Likewise, if you are excluding a single IP address, make sure to include a subnet mask of 32 or 255.255.255.255; otherwise you may not get the expected results.

-= I don’t receive email reports =
+= GDPR Compliant? =
-Make sure you have WordPress configured correctly for SMTP and also check whether your WP Cron is working properly.
-You can use [Cron View](https://wordpress.org/plugins/cron-view) to examine your WP Cron table and see if there are any issues.
+The greatest advantage of WP Statistics is that all the data is saved locally in WordPress.
+This helps a lot while implementing the new GDPR restrictions; because it’s not necessary to create a data processing contract with an external company!
+[Read more about WP Statistics compliance with GDPR](http://bit.ly/2x0AFgT).

 = Does WP Statistics support Multisite? =
 WP Statistics doesn’t officially support the multisite feature; however, it does have limited functionally associated with it and should function without any issue.
 However, no support is provided at this time.
 Version 8.8 is the first release that can be installed, upgraded and removed correctly on multi-site.
 It also has some basic support for the network admin menu.
 This should not be taken as an indication that WP Statistics fully supports the multisite, but only should be considered as a very first step.

-= Does WP Statistics track the time of hits? =
-No.
+= Does WP Statistics work with caching plugins? = Probably not.
+Most caching plugins don’t execute the standard WordPress loop for a page it has already cached (by design of course) which means the WP Statistics code never runs for that page.
+This means WP Statistics can’t record the page hit or visitor’s information, which is against the purpose of WP Statistics.
+We don’t recommend using a caching plugin with WP Statistics.

+= What’s the difference between Visits and Visitors? = Visits is the number of page hits your site has received.
+Visitors is the number of unique users which have visited your site.
+Visits should always be greater than Visitors (though, there are a few cases when this won’t be true due to having low visits).
+The average number of pages a visitor views on your site is Visits/Visitors.

+= Are All visitors’ locations set to ‘unknown’? =
+Make sure you’ve downloaded the GeoIP database and the GeoIP code is enabled.
+Also, if you are running an internal test site with non-routable IP addresses (like 192.168.x.x or 172.28.x.x or 10.x.x.x), these addresses will be always shown as ‘unknown’.
+You can define a location IP for these IP addresses in the “Country code for private IP addresses” setting.

 = I’m using another statistics plugin/service and get different numbers from them, why? = Probably, each plugin/service is going to give you different statistics on visits and visitors; there are several reasons for this: